cobbzilla/mobiletto-orm/README.md

     const username = 'some_username'
     const email = 'jimmy@example.com'

-    # Every object has a unique 'id' field that is always required and must be unique
+    // Every object has a unique 'id' field that is always required and must be unique
-    # However, if typeDef supports alternateID (default enables) you can use 'username' or 'email' as the 'id'
+    // However, if typeDef supports alternateID (default enables) you can use 'username' or 'email' as the 'id'
-    # See Alternate IDs below for more info
+    // See Alternate IDs below for more info
-    # If an object with the same id already exists, a MobilettoOrmValidationError will be thrown
+    // If an object with the same id already exists, a MobilettoOrmValidationError will be thrown
-    # If a race condition is detected (simultaneous create), a MobilettoOrmSyncError will be throw
-    const newUser = repository.create({
+    // If a race condition is detected (simultaneous create), a MobilettoOrmSyncError will be throw const newUser = repository.create({
         username: username,
         email: email,
         password: 'some_hashed_password'
     })

-    # Find by username.
-This works because the field has 'index: true'
-    const foundByUsername = repository.findBy('username', username)
+    // Find by username.
+This works because the field has 'index: true' const foundByUsername = repository.findBy('username', username)

-    # Find by email.
-This works because the field has 'index: true'
-    const foundByEmail = repository.findBy('email', email)
+    // Find by email.
+This works because the field has 'index: true' const foundByEmail = repository.findBy('email', email)

-    # Find all accounts
+    // Find all accounts
     const everyone = repository.findAll()

-    # Find all accounts, even removed ones
-    const everyone = repository.findAllIncludingRemoved()
+    // Find all accounts, even removed ones const everyone = repository.findAllIncludingRemoved()

-    # Find by arbitrary predicate
+    // Find by arbitrary predicate
     const matches = repository.find(obj => functionThatReturnsTrueIfObjectMatches(obj))

-    # Find by arbitrary predicate, including removed objects
-    const matchesIncludingRemoved = repository.find(obj => predicate(obj), { removed: true })
+    // Find by arbitrary predicate, including removed objects const matchesIncludingRemoved = repository.find(obj => predicate(obj), { removed: true })

-    # When creating changes, you must always specify the 'id' of the object to update
+    // When creating changes, you must always specify the 'id' of the object to update
-    # But alternate IDs (see below) will be used if present
+    // But alternate IDs (see below) will be used if present
-    # Any other changes are optional
+    // Any other changes are optional
     const changes = {
       username,
       bio: 'this is my biography'
     }

-    # When calling 'update' you must supply the previous version, this helps avoid race conditions
+    // When calling 'update' you must supply the previous version, this helps avoid race conditions
-    # If a race condition is detected (simultaneous changes), a MobilettoOrmSyncError will be throw
-    const updatedUser = repository.update(changes, newUser.version)
+    // If a race condition is detected (simultaneous changes), a MobilettoOrmSyncError will be throw const updatedUser = repository.update(changes, newUser.version)

-    # When calling 'remove' you must supply the previous version, this helps avoid race conditions
+    // When calling 'remove' you must supply the previous version, this helps avoid race conditions
-    # If a race condition is detected (simultaneous changes), a MobilettoOrmSyncError will be throw
+    // If a race condition is detected (simultaneous changes), a MobilettoOrmSyncError will be throw
-    # The tombstone retains the object ID, ctime
+    // The tombstone retains the object ID, ctime const tombstone = repository.remove(username, updatedUser.version)

+    // Call 'purge' to clean up all the files.
+You must call 'remove' before calling 'purge'
+    // The following are all equivalent statements.
+Note that in our example, username was the
+    // object ID, and is thus also the tombstone id const purged1 = repository.purge(tombstone)
+    const purged2 = repository.purge(tombstone.id)
-    const tombstone = repository.remove(username, updatedUser.version)
+    const purged3 = repository.purge(username)

 ## repositoryFactory
 The `repositoryFactory` function is the way to start working with mobiletto-orm